ZhihaoPENG-CityU/TCSVT21---MESC/readme.md

   +   It is advised to use the "tf.compat.v1.XXX" for code compatibility processing.
 + Error[RuntimeError: tf.placeholder() is not compatible with eager execution]
   +   It is advised to use the "tf.compat.v1.disable_eager_execution()".
-+ If you find this work useful in your research,please cite:
-  +   @article{peng2020maximum,
-        author={Peng, Zhihao and Jia, Yuheng and Liu, Hui and Hou, Junhui and Zhang, Qingfu}, title={Maximum Entropy Subspace Clustering Network},
-        journal={arXiv preprint arXiv:2012.03176},
-        year={2020}
-    }